reactive/data-client/docs/guides/pagination.md

 If much of your `Resources` share a similar pagination, you might try extending from a base class that defines such common customizations.

+## Infinite Scrolling

+Sometimes pagination results are presented as an infinite scrolling list.
+[Infinite scrolling pagination](./infinite-scrolling-pagination) guide explains more about this.